phbuech/ema2wav/README.md

 *Note: in a prior version of the code we used a few more third-party libraries (such as librosa and pandas).
 We are continuously developing the code and try to reduce dependencies where possible to increase maintainability.*

+*Note: The script version is always the most recent version*

 ## 1. Installation instructions

 This code has been developed and tested using Python 3.9, we recommend using this version of Python.